Comparing Our ProBLEN HGH Supplements With Others

 If the product contains ginseng, then the customers may feel an increase in energy and may believe that their human growth hormone in increasing, when in fact, they are only feeling the benefits of ginseng.
 So this benefit of ginseng could mimic the increased energy benefit usually seen with successful growth hormone therapy.

-We do not use ginseng in our HGH products so the benefits should be brought about by improved human growth hormone in the body.
+We do not use ginseng in our HGH supplements so the benefits should be brought about by improved human growth hormone in the body.

-When you receive our product, hopefully the effects of Dr. Choice Maximum Strength HGH will have already cleared out.
+When you receive our product, hopefully the effects of Dr. Choice Maximum Result HGH will have already cleared out.

 When our clients have been taking another HGH supplement, I recommend they have at least a week off before beginning our product, especially if the previous one caused side effects.
 The reason for this is because I want to make sure your body has time to adjust to our formula, so you only feel the effects of our product when you begin taking it, and it should not cause side effects.